blakeruprecht/blakeruprecht.github.io/content/melodic-memory.md

 ---
 date: 2023-11-09
 title: My memories are stored in melodies
-description: '"Some musings on different songs that take me back to vivid memories."'
+description: '"Some somes take me back to a different place in time."'
 ---
 The greatest distance between two places is through time.
 When I listen to music, occasionally a song will play that instantly transports me back to a specific moment in time, filling me with vivid memories of a moment I'll never forget.
 When I play through these songs, I relive moments like they just happened.